 Service-learning best demonstrates Gooden’s commitment to weaving the school motto Respect for Self, Respect for Others, and Respect for the World into the very fabric of the school experience.
-Grade level service learning projects allow teachers and students to dig deeply into a topic such as third grade does with homelessness each year, while our school-wide relationship with Friends In Deed affords our students a chance to give back at a developmentally appropriate level to one organization.
+Grade level community engagement projects allow teachers and students to dig deeply into a topic such as third grade does with homelessness each year, while our school-wide relationship with Friends In Deed affords our students a chance to give back at a developmentally appropriate level to one organization.
 Younger students collect hotel toiletries which are donated to Friends In Deed.
 Middle school students work in the food pantry, while parents and teachers volunteer for the inclement weather shelter during the winter.

 A longtime tradition at The Gooden School is the Buddy Program.
 Younger students are paired with students in higher grades and throughout the year, big and little buddies share many common experiences including sitting together in chapel and partnering for special school events.